team178/bingo/README.md

-# FRCBINGO
+# bingo
-Fun Robotics Bingo!
+A fun FRC bingo!

 ### How to run locally
 This assumes you already have Jekyll set up; if you don't, head [here](https://github.com/team178/team178.github.io#running-locally).